oracle/oracle-r2dbc/README.md

 ```java
 result.map(outParameters -> outParameters.get("greeting_out", String.class))
 ```
-For a procedural call that returns multiple results, the publisher returned by `Statement.execute()` emits one `Result` for each cursor returned by `DBMS_SQL.RETURN_RESULT` in the called procedure.
+If a procedural call returns multiple results, the publisher returned by `Statement.execute()` emits one `Result` for each cursor returned by `DBMS_SQL.RETURN_RESULT` in the procedure.
 The order in which each `Result` is emitted corresponds to the order in which the procedure returns each cursor.